JohnGTi/TrailerOutside407AudioCoursework/README.md

 # TrailerOutside407AudioCoursework
- An Unreal Engine 5.0.3 application and demonstration of audio technology and practice applied in a games setting (For CMP407, Audio Programming).
+ An Unreal Engine 5.2 application and demonstration of audio programming proficiency in a games setting (For CMP407, Audio Programming).